daveholst/week1-landing-page/README.md

 - [x] It's done when the contact form includes `input` elements for name and email.
 - [x] It's done when the contact form includes a Send button.
 - [x] It's done when the image includes a descriptive `alt` attribute.
-- [ ] It's done when the page is deployed to GitHub Pages.
+- [x] It's done when the page is deployed to GitHub Pages.

 ## Extra TODO

 - [x] Setup github pages on this repo
-- [ ] Add Screen shot to README
+- [x] Add Screen shot to README
-- [ ] Test Access via GitHub Pages
+- [x] Test Access via GitHub Pages
-- [ ] Lighthouse accessibility report?
+- [x] Lighthouse accessibility report? -- Accessibility Score 96%

 ## Notes

 - h2 margins not responsive (problem on skills. h2) I guess you would use grid/flex for this? might be able to achieve with media queries? didn't want to waste too much time on this.
 - proabable should have used more divs :rofl: it is pretty jank.
+- or put a border same colour as background aroung portrait.
+Wouldn't solve radius on heading issue.